tinoryj/tinoryj.github.io/_posts/2019-01-26-Note-Ahmad18OBLIVIATE.md

 ## Reference

 > Ahmad, Adil and Kim, Kyungtae and Sarfaraz, Muhammad Ihsanulhaq and Lee, Byoungyoung [OBLIVIATE: A Data Oblivious File System for Intel SGX](http://wp.internetsociety.org/ndss/wp-content/uploads/sites/25/2018/02/ndss2018_06A-2_Ahmad_paper.pdf).
-In Proc.
-Of NDSS, 2018.
+In Proc. of NDSS, 2018.

 ## What